Grand jury

 A grand jury is a jury empowered by law to conduct legal proceedings, investigate potential criminal conduct, and determine whether criminal charges should be brought.
 A grand jury may subpoena physical evidence or a person to testify.
 A grand jury is separate from the courts, which do not preside over its functioning.

 Originating in England during the Middle Ages, modern examples include grand juries in the United States, and to a lesser extent, Liberia.
 In Japan, there are citizen Prosecutorial Review Commissions which review cases that have been dropped by the prosecution, but they are not required for an indictment like in the previous two.

 Grand juries perform both accusatory and investigatory functions.
 The investigatory functions of grand juries include obtaining and reviewing documents and other evidence, and hearing sworn testimonies of witnesses who appear before it; the accusatory function determines whether there is probable cause to believe that one or more persons committed a particular offense within the jurisdiction of a court.
 While most grand juries focus on criminal matters, some civil grand juries serve an independent watchdog function.
 Around the 18th and 19th-century in Ireland and the U.S., grand juries were occasionally formed to pass or approve public policy.

 The grand jury (from the French word grand meaning "large") is so named because traditionally it has more jurors than a trial jury, sometimes called a petty or petit jury (from the French word petit meaning "small").

 A grand jury in the United States usually has 16 to 23 members, though in Virginia it has fewer members for regular or special grand juries.

 Purpose

 The grand jury has been described as a "shield and sword" that has both an offensive purpose and defensive purpose.
 It has been called the shield of the people against the power of the crown; though Green says this is a myth.
 It has been described as the "sword of the people" and as a sword of the crown.

+Federal courts in the United States have nonetheless repeatedly affirmed the grand jury's protective function.
+The U.S. Supreme Court has described the grand jury's “historic office” as providing “a shield against arbitrary or oppressive action, by insuring that serious criminal accusations will be brought only upon the considered judgment of a representative body of citizens."
+More recently, a federal district court reaffirmed that “the purpose of a grand jury is to serve as a shield against unjust prosecutions, not as a sword to rubber-stamp criminal charges."